Opentrons/opentrons/api/docs/v2/new_pipette.rst

 8-Channel, 384-Well Plate Example
 ---------------------------------

 In general, you should specify wells in the first row of a well plate when using multi-channel pipettes.
 An exception to this rule is when using 384-well plates.
-The limited space between the wells in a 384-well plate and between the nozzles of a multi-channel pipette means the pipette accesses every other well in a column.
+The greater well density means the nozzles of a multi-channel pipette can only accesses every other well in a column.
 Specifying well A1 accesses every other well starting with the first (rows A, C, E, G, I, K, M, and O).
 Similarly, specifying well B1 also accesses every other well, but starts with the second (rows B, D, F, H, J, L, N, and P).

 To demonstrate these concepts, let's write a protocol that uses a Flex 8-Channel Pipette and a 384-well plate.
 We'll then aspirate and dispense a liquid to different locations on the same well plate.
 To start, let's load a pipette in the right mount and add our labware.